 AFAQUIM groups and represents a bunch of Spanish Manufacturers of Fine Chemicals, specialized in the Active Pharmaceutical Ingredients (API) and their derivatives.

-19/01/2021Window of opportunity to enhance EU regulatory systems wide open as EU pharma strategy prioritises stronger EU networks30/11/2020The new Pharmaceutical Strategy for Europe is an opportunity to regain the european supply of Active Pharmaceutical Ingredients according to AFAQUIM23/11/2018The Hospital of Sant Celoni receives a donation from the UQUIFA company
+26/02/2021REINSTATING EUROPE AS A GLOBAL HUB FOR ESSENTIAL MEDICINES19/01/2021Window of opportunity to enhance EU regulatory systems wide open as EU pharma strategy prioritises stronger EU networks30/11/2020The new Pharmaceutical Strategy for Europe is an opportunity to regain the european supply of Active Pharmaceutical Ingredients according to AFAQUIM

 In the early 80s, started its activity the Spanish Association of Raw Pharmaceutical Materials (AFAQUIM), currently named Spanish Association of Fine Chemicals Manufacturers, aiming to consolidate a cooperation between the companies which produce something derived from the basic chemistry - Active Pharmaceutical Ingredients for the Fine Chemistry.
 AFAQUIM integrates 31 companies, some of them being part of international groups, while the majority are independent manufactuers.